wh0sumit/wh0sumit/readme.md

 ### Professional Experience

+- **UnityLabs.ai** - I developed user-friendly components utilizing react, nextjs, and scss; Unitylabs provides cloud-based solutions for lead generation, web scraping, and data analysis.
+I developed components that directly interface with the backend APIs using tables and charts in dashboard pages.

+- **Vector 32** - I’ve worked with a team of developers where I contributed some valuable insights to projects.
+Using my skills in debugging, I checked code, improved code, and enhanced the functionality and user experience of web applications.
+Developed and desgin a Design system using an atomic design model.

-- [Angel AI](https://www.linkedin.com/company/angel-ai/) - I was working in a team of web designers, backend developers, and UX designers to meet project goals and create better user experiences.
-Using my skills in debugging to check code, improve code and enhance the functionality and user experience of the web application.
-Supervise junior developers, providing training and motivating team members.
+- **AngelAi** - I’m working in a team of web designers, backend developers, and UX designers to meet project goals and create better user experiences.
+I have worked on multiple projects and managed to meet the needs of the clients

 <!-- <img align="right" alt="GIF" src="Dino.gif" width = "500" height="180">